MohammadJRanjbar/MohammadJRanjbar.github.io/_pages/about.md

 <br />
 <div style="text-align: justify;">
 <p>
 I am a recent M.Sc. graduate in Computer Software Engineering from the University of Tehran (GPA: 4.0/4.0), with a research focus on conversational AI and speech processing.
-My master’s thesis, supervised by <a href="https://scholar.google.com/citations?user=E-QpN74AAAAJ&hl=en" target="_blank">Dr. Shakery</a> and <a href="https://scholar.google.se/citations?user=m5tCFEoAAAAJ&hl=en" target="_blank">Dr. Faili</a>, centered on zero-shot text-to-speech models for the Persian language.
-As part of this work, I led the creation of <em>ParsVoice</em>, a large-scale multi-speaker Persian speech corpus consisting of over 3.5K hours of curated audiobook and podcast recordings, and developed TTS models tailored to Persian.
-I will be joining the EPFL NLP Lab as a research intern in the upcoming spring.
+My master's thesis, supervised by <a href="https://scholar.google.com/citations?user=E-QpN74AAAAJ&hl=en" target="_blank">Dr. Shakery</a> and <a href="https://scholar.google.se/citations?user=m5tCFEoAAAAJ&hl=en" target="_blank">Dr. Faili</a>, centered on zero-shot text-to-speech models for the Persian language.
+As part of this work, I led the creation of <em>ParsVoice</em>, a large-scale multi-speaker Persian speech corpus consisting of over 3.8K hours of curated audiobook and podcast recordings, and developed TTS models tailored to Persian.
+I am currently a Research Intern at the <a href="https://nlp.epfl.ch/" target="_blank">EPFL NLP Lab</a>, working under the supervision of <a href="https://scholar.google.com/citations?user=_qMWOOAAAAAJ&hl=en" target="_blank">Dr. Antoine Bosselut</a> on multimodal architectures that integrate speech encoders with LLMs, with a focus on low-resource language performance through joint audio-text pre-training and alignment strategies.
 </p>

-    <p>As a Research and Teaching Assistant at the University of Tehran's NLP Lab and Intelligent Information Systems Lab, I lead research on Persian speech synthesis and medical language models.
-I have designed comprehensive assignments for Machine Learning Methods in NLP and Digital Speech Processing courses, serving over 200+ students across multiple courses.
+    <p>As a Research and Teaching Assistant at the University of Tehran's NLP Lab and Intelligent Information Systems Lab, I led research on Persian speech synthesis and medical language models.
+I designed comprehensive assignments for Machine Learning Methods in NLP and Digital Speech Processing courses, serving over 200+ students across multiple courses.
 Additionally, I co-founded <a href="https://sofiamind.ir/" target="_blank">SOFIA</a>, where I architected and deployed a multi-platform RAG-based customer service chatbot that has achieved 20,000+ active users on University of Tehran's website.</p>

     <p>Before my graduate studies, I earned my Bachelor's degree in Electrical Engineering from <a href="https://ee.aut.ac.ir/" target="_blank">Amirkabir University of Technology (AUT)</a>, where I worked on facial expression recognition with robotic implementation under the guidance of <a href="https://scholar.google.com/citations?user=0EN-JbQAAAAJ&hl=en" target="_blank">Dr. Menhaj</a> and <a href="https://scholar.google.com/citations?user=4hByEOYAAAAJ&hl=en" target="_blank">Dr. Taheri</a>.
 I have consistently demonstrated academic excellence, ranking in the top 0.5% in national entrance exams.</p>
 <br />